In this short guide I will show you how to animate a Radar Plot with matplotlib in Python.

 ]

-is a list of the different features that you want to plot.
-Every feature list contains the individual datapoints that will be plotted at frame i
+data is a list of the different features that you want to plot.
+Every feature list contains the individual datapoints that the animation plots at frame i.
+This means all lists have to be the same length.

 data = [*data, data[0]]